aragon/aragon-wiki/docs/jobs/openings/web.md

 Aragon is an open source, decentralized project [fighting for the freedom](https://www.youtube.com/watch?v=AqjIWmiAidw) to organize.
 We believe that decentralized organizations can solve the world's worst problems.

 We're looking for a Web Developer to work with us creating and maintaining stunning websites and landing pages for all of Aragon.
-Our Web Developer must not only be a frontend wizard but also care about detail and have a taste for good design.
+Our Web Developer must not only be a frontend expert but also care about detail and have a taste for good design.
 Our ideal candidate is not only a respected engineer but also a decentralization advocate.

 ### Responsibilities